Plus500 vs ATFX Comparison

 Which brokers offers more tradeable asset classes, Plus500 or ATFX?

-Plus500 offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Agriculturals Looking at total tradeable symbols, Plus500 has 1896, compared to 150 from ATFX.
+Plus500 offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Agriculturals Looking at total tradeable symbols, Plus500 has 2800, compared to 150 from ATFX.

 Can I trade cryptocurrency with Plus500 or ATFX?